District Municipality of Muskoka: European arrival

 Canada experienced heavy immigration from Europe in the 19th century, and Muskoka was no different.
-Large numbers of settlers from the United Kingdom, and to a lesser extent, Germany began to arrive.
+Large numbers of settlers from the United Kingdom, and to a lesser extent, Germany, began to arrive.
 As the land south of the Severn was settled, the government planned to open the Muskoka region further north to settlement.
-Logging licences were issued in 1866 which opened Monck Township to logging.
+Logging licences were issued in 1866, which opened Monck Township to logging.

 The lumber industry expanded rapidly, denuding huge tracts of the area.
 Road and water transportation was developed and used later to facilitate town settlement.
 Road transportation took the form of the Muskoka Colonization Road, begun in 1858 and reaching Bracebridge in 1861.
 The road was roughly cut through from the woods and was of corduroy construction.
 Logs were placed perpendicular to the route of travel to keep carriages from sinking in the mud and swamps.
 This made for extremely rugged travel.

 The railroad pushed north to support the industry, reaching Gravenhurst in 1875 and Bracebridge in 1885.
 The lumbering industry spawned a number of ancillary developments, with settlements springing up to supply the workers.
-Bracebridge (formerly North Falls) saw some leather-tanning businesses develop.
+Bracebridge (formerly North Falls) had some leather-tanning businesses develop.
 Tanners used the bark from lumber to tan hides, turning what would otherwise be a waste product to effective use.

-Formation of the Territorial District
+Formation of the territorial district

-The District was created in 1868, through the withdrawal of townships and unorganized territory from three other jurisdictions:
+The district was created in 1868, through the withdrawal of townships and unorganized territory from three other jurisdictions: